ilya40umov/linux-mint-via-terminal/README.md

 - `jq`
 - `apache2-utils`

-**TODO** Check if there are more packages I need to include.
-Also, try using flatpak instead of snapd, at least for deps that can be installed from flathub.

-**TODO** Add to the list: `docker-compose`, `kubectl`, `aws cli`, `sdkman`
+If you are developing on Java/Kotlin/Scala and hence require different versions of JDK, as well as Gradle, Maven or SBT, you may want to check out [SdkMan](https://sdkman.io/), which can help you out with this task.
+Alternativelly, you can try installing multiple JDKs via `apt` and switching between them via `update-java-alternatives` / `update-alternatives`, however I personally didn't get far with this approach because a) to install different versions of java I would end up using PPAs that I was not sure I could trust and b) installing a new JDK would sometimes break a previously installed one.

 ## Appendix C: Useful Links

-After I had almost finished compiling my list of commands, I actually discovered at least a couple of vastly overlapping Terminal references, which you might also want to check out (see the links below).
+After I had almost finished compiling my list of commands, I actually discovered at least a couple of Terminal references that were vastly overlapping with mine, so feel free to check them out as well (see the links below).

 - [Bash shortcuts](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet)
 - [Vim shortcuts](https://vim.rtorr.com/)